blewater/docker-instances-manager/Readme.md

 * Displaying and aggregating all the logging input streams of the live containers similarly to the statistics streams.

 * Concurrently remove all live instances.

-### Deliverable ###

-This is a basic statically configured command line application that is efficient and scalable.

 ### Testing ###